zhangchen98/CDINet-ACM-MM21/README.md

 ## Requirement

-To ensure reproducibility of the model, pleasure configure the environment for the given version:
+To ensure reproducibility of the model, pleasure configure the environment according to the given version:

 - python 3.7.10
 - pytorch 1.8.0